What are cookies?

 It requires that appropriate technical or organisational measures are used.

-The GDPR requires diligence and clarity in entering into thirdparty relationships.
-Whether NHS is a processor or controller, there are mandatory requirements relating to the contracts that are in place.
+The GDPR requires diligence and clarity in entering into third-party relationships.
+Whether New Healthcare Solutions Ltd is a processor or controller, there are mandatory requirements relating to the contracts that are in place.

-Whenever NHS acts as a controller a written contract must be in place with the processors.
+- Whenever New Healthcare Solutions Ltd acts as a controller a written contract must be in place with the processors.
 Standards to be applied to the contracts have been defined by the Information Commissioner’s Office.

-Whenever NHS acts as a processor, NHS must only act on the documented instructions of a controller (as specified in a valid written contract).
+- Whenever New Healthcare Solutions Ltd acts as a processor, New Healthcare Solutions Ltd must only act on the documented instructions of a controller (as specified in a valid written contract).
 Standards to be applied to the contracts have been defined and are documented by the Information Commissioner’s Office.

 The GDPR imposes restrictions on the transfer of personal data outside the European Union, to third countries or international organisations.
 These restrictions are in place to ensure that the level of protection of individuals afforded by the GDPR is not undermined.